mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 - If you're still struggling to implement, [submit a request to our Support team](https://mixpanel.com/get-support) for more assistance.

 ### Privacy
+Mixpanel offers a privacy-first approach to Session Replay, including features such as data masking.
+Mixpanel’s Session Replay privacy controls were designed to assist customers in protecting end user privacy.
+Read more [here](/docs/session-replay/session-replay-web#appendix-session-replay-privacy-controls).

 #### User Data
 The Mixpanel SDK will always mask all inputs.
 By default, all text on a page will also be masked unless a different `record_mask_text_selector` is specified.